modxorg/Docs/en/getting-started/glossary.md

 A web service that enables remote [installation](building-sites/extras) of Transport Packages directly from the Manager.

+## Parent Resource

+Resources in MODX are arranged in a tree-like manner, and it may happen that one of the resources is specified as a Container, and other resources are located inside it, in this case the Container will be Parent resource, and "subordinate" resources will be Child resources.

 ## Placeholder Tags

 Tags in the form `[[+PlaceholderName]]` that reference MODX Placeholders, usually set with `$MODX->setPlaceholder('placeholderName','value')` in a Snippet or Plugin.